vvo/kcnb1-france.org/wordpress/wp-content/plugins/seo-by-rank-math/readme.txt

 * **Setup Wizard (Easy to follow)**
 Rank Math practically configures itself.
 Rank Math features a step-by-step installation and configuration wizard that sets up SEO for WordPress perfectly.

-* **Google Schema Rich Snippets Integrated** Configuring Rich Snippets is now easy, thank to Rank Math.
-With support for 14 types of rich snippets, you'll be able to optimize your posts in just a few clicks.
+* **Google Schema Markup aka Rich Snippets Integrated** Configuring Google Schema Markup aka Rich Snippets is now easy, thanks to Rank Math.
+With support for 14 types of rich snippets, you’ll be able to optimize your posts in just a few clicks.

 * **Optimize Upto 5 Keywords**
 Unlike other plugins, Rank Math lets you optimize your posts for 5 focus keywords per post.